 In 1951, under Vincent Guida, symphony clarinetist and business manager, the organization was incorporated as a non-profit association, and a formal board was chosen.
 In 1956, Board President Robert L. Clark was the driving force behind the creation of the Peninsula Symphony Auxiliary, which was instrumental to the development of an audience base.
 With no office or Executive Director yet, volunteers played a crucial role in symphony operations.
 By 1985, the time had come to open an office in San Mateo and hire a paid Executive Director.
 Coincidentally, this was also the last year of founding conductor Aaron Stens leadership.

 With the arrival of current conductor Mitchell Sardou Klein, the Peninsula Symphony grew from a grassroots ensemble to a polished 90-plus member orchestra of well-trained community musicians.
 Following Maestro Stens tradition of nurturing young musicians, the Peninsula Youth Orchestra was established in the spring of 1997, with Mitchell Sardou Klein serving as the Music Director.
-Through Maestro Kleins artistic collaborations, last season saw expansion of patronage to over 10,000, with acclaimed performances in three locations: San Mateo Performing Arts Center, the Fox Theatre in Redwood City, and the Flint Center in Cupertino.
+Through Maestro Kleins artistic collaborations, last season saw expansion of patronage to over 10,000, with acclaimed performances in both the San Mateo Performing Arts Center and the Flint Center in Cupertino.